 Click in the search box of your Windows 10 taskbar and type “lock screen,” then hit enter, and it will launch the lock screen settings app.

 In the “Background” dropdown, you have several choices.
-If your background is set to something different than Windows Spotlight, just change it.
-There are several other options here as well, including toggles for which apps can show quick or detailed statuses and an opportunity to hide or show your Windows desktop background on the sign-in screen.
+If your background is set to something different than Windows Spotlight, change it.
+There are several other options here, including toggles for which apps can show quick or detailed statuses and an opportunity to hide or show your Windows desktop background on the sign-in screen.

 One point of clarification: there is a difference between the Windows ‘sign-in screen’ and the Windows ‘lock screen.’
 The Windows Spotlight feature discussed here applies to the lock screen.

 You can test the Spotlight feature quickly by locking your PC (keyboard shortcut: Windows Key + L).
-Based on the speed of your Internet connection, it may take a few moments for a new Windows Spotlight image to load, as Windows has to grab the copy from Bing’s servers.
+Based on your Internet connection speed, it may take a few moments for a new Windows Spotlight image to load, as Windows has to grab the copy from Bing’s servers.
 If you have Spotlight turned on already, Windows will grab these images in the background ahead of time, but there may be some lag if you’ve just turned on the feature.

 While previewing your new Windows Spotlight background images on the lock screen, you may occasionally see a text box that asks if you like what you see.
 You can hover over the box or tap on it to answer yes (“I like it!”) or no (“Not a fan”).
-After choosing your preference, Windows and Bing will use that information to custom-tailor future images to your tastes, much in the same way that users can give ratings to custom song playlists on services like Pandora or Apple Music.
+After choosing your preference, Windows and Bing will use that information to custom-tailor future images to your tastes, much like users can give ratings to custom song playlists on services like Pandora or Apple Music.